Melbourne / Sydney

 *Cities with an ‘N’ in them.
 To talk about a topic that starts with an ‘N.’

-In a venue that starts with an ‘N’.
+In a venue that has an ‘N’ in its name.

 MATH & GEOMETRY.
 Okay, I need to explain the little arrow on top of the ‘N’.
 And the ‘variable’ idea, behind ‘N’, too.
 This is a bit mathy.
 So, yeah.
 Okay, now I have to talk about vectors.
 That instance of intersecting vectors (16 of them), that moment, that is a point.
 Right.
 Bear with me now.
 A point is onceness, in a tangible spatial representation.
 I know this is heady.
 But yeah.
 Imagine it.
 Picture it.
 Sixteen people meeting just once in their city.
 What might happen?
 I love that.
 The urgency of now.
 And this is the ‘onceness’ instance we call ‘N’.
 Making space for ‘N’ moments to happen is the reason we are going around the world hosting ‘N’.
 No one is sponsoring this.
 No outcomes to share outside of the circles of people who are saying ‘yes’ and opting in.
 No donors, no advertisers, none of that.
 Guests contribute towards tickets, that’s it.
 But who cares about monetary stuff.
 Let’s find a way to be interesting.
 Yes?